 Once you see how easy it is to make pesto, it’ll be tempting to make a jar or two anytime you have surplus greens on hand.
 Almonds make it more affordable than pine nuts, which can be pricey.
-Toss pesto with pasta, spread it on pizza or eat it with a spoon.
+Toss pesto with pasta, spread it on pizza or, honestly, it’s so good you’ll want to eat it with a spoon.

 2 loosely packed cups (500 mL) fresh basil, baby spinach, baby kale and/or arugula